Hurdel/datapacks/README.md

+trasure_barrel.zip:
-This is a additional datapack to the Treasure_Barrel-Plugin to increase the performence.
+- This is a additional datapack to the Treasure_Barrel-Plugin to increase the performence.